jcmaeng/CarND_Term1_P4_AdvancedLaneFinding/writeup.md

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points

 ### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+I used codes from class examples.
+It's a good stating point for me.

 ---